-In March 1944, though, the principle was well and truly proved when naval test pilot extraordinaire Captain Eric ‘Winkle’ Brown (see here for an earlier episode in Captain Brown’s remarkable career) achieved the first carrier landing of a twin when he put a modified de Havilland Mosquito on the deck of HMS Indefatigable.
+In March 1944, though, the principle was well and truly proved when naval test pilot extraordinaire Captain Eric ‘Winkle’ Brown (see here for an earlier episode in Captain Brown’s remarkable career and a personal reflection on the great man’s career) achieved the first carrier landing of a twin when he put a modified de Havilland Mosquito on the deck of HMS Indefatigable.
 This had involved developing new techniques to lower the landing speed and counter the take-off swing, not to mention a great deal of skill, but the idea had been shown to be sound, and the Mosquito’s structure strong enough.

 Although the RN developed a deck-landing version of the Mosquito, the aircraft never went into frontline service.
 An aircraft that did, however, was a development of the Mosquito, the twin-engined fighter known as the Hornet.
 The Hornet was built using a similar plywood-balsa sandwich as the Mosquito, but was smaller, slimmer and was powered by Rolls-Royce 100-series Merlins, which had a higher boost pressure and hence developed significantly greater power.
 Perhaps most significantly, the Merlins were ‘handed’, which is to say they came in pairs which rotated in opposite directions, cancelling the ‘swing’ that made other twins trickier to handle.